Richard Wingfield, 1st Viscount Powerscourt (third creation): Personal life

-On 30 August 1721 Anne Usher, a daughter of Christopher Usher, of Usher's Quay, Dublin.
+On 30 August 1721, Powerscourt married Anne Usher, a daughter of Christopher Usher, of Usher's Quay, Dublin.
 After her death, he married Dorothy Beresford Rowley (c.
 1705–1785) on 13 April 1727.
 His second wife was a daughter of Hercules Rowley, of Summer Hill, and the former Frances Upton (a younger daughter of Arthur Upton, of Castle Upton).
 Together they had four children, including: